 We know what is at stake.
 We know how far other actors will go to try to disrupt our democratic process.
 And we know how much we need to work together to get out the vote.

+In this legislature, we have put Europe’s stamp on global geopolitics and we have defended our European way in an ever-changing world.
+We have become stronger because of the challenges we faced and not despite them.
+We have held the constructive European majority together and we must do that again.
 Europe is delivering for our people, but we have to be able to get that message across every Member State.
 I want to thank you for the cooperation of your governments for supporting the European Parliament’s campaign.
 Together with MEPs, I have visited many of your countries to try to burst through the Brussels’ bubble and to convince our people, especially our young people, to go out and vote.

 It is not an easy task.
 And it is one made harder because we are seeing attempts in many States to push forward disinformation, misinformation and propaganda which comes from actors hostile to the European project.
 Who would specifically target different sectors in society and our communities and sell false narratives about Europe in a manner that we have not seen in European elections before.
 It is a threat that we must be ready for.